annawchou/fluxible.io/docs/tutorials/routing.md

 However, if you try switching between pages, you'll notice the `NavBar` is now broken.
-Even though the `navigateAction` is being executed on click, and our `ApplicationStore` is being updated, our `AppComponent` is not re-rendering.
+Even though the `navigateAction` is being executed on click, and our `ApplicationStore` is being updated, our `Component` is not re-rendering.

 This is easy to fix.
-Let's add a store listener so our `AppComponent` updates whenever the `ApplicationStore` changes.
+Let's add a store listener so our `Component` updates whenever the `ApplicationStore` changes.

 File: `/components/Application.jsx`